dmlc/gluon-cv/scripts/tracking/smot/README.md

 - `--input-type` indicates the input type.
 It can be either `video` or `images`.

 - `--network-name` is the detector you want to use.
 We use `ssd_512_mobilenet1.0_coco` here due to its good tradeoff between tracking accuracy and efficiency.
+You can find other detetors in our model zoo that suits your use case.

 - `--use-pretrained` indicates you want to use the pretrained weights from GluonCV model zoo.
-If you don't specify `--use-pretrained`, please use `param-path` to pass in your detector pretrained weights.
+If you don't specify `--use-pretrained`, please use `--param-path` to pass in your detector pretrained weights.

 - `--custom-classes` indicates which object category you want to track.
 You can also track multiple categories at the same time, e.g., `--custom-classes person car dog`.